offle-assistant/offle-assistant/README.md

     * I want the persona class to be config agnostic.
 I want it to just have a bunch of input parameters with default values.
     * I want the config file to be loaded by a class so that I can handle indexing into the dictionary in one place only.

+### I need to fix the formatting stuff
+Right now, I think there's still some formatting stuff tied into the individual personas and there shouldn't be.
+Maybe the formatting options for individual personas should be removed for now.
+Formatting stuff is only global

 ### Create message history
 I want at least a log of conversations per-persona.
 One file per conversation.